pirelenito/revelar/README.md

 ## Themes

-It is possible to theme your presentation from the [available Reveal.js themes](https://github.com/hakimel/reveal.js#theming) by specifying it in the `revelar_config.json` file:
+It is possible to change the theme of your presentation from the [available Reveal.js themes](https://github.com/hakimel/reveal.js#theming) by specifying it in the `revelar_config.json` file:

 ```json
 {